Jay-Nindu/neural-net-in-cxx/README.md

 ![cppImplementation](Graphs/cppImplementation.png)

 We can see that the y axis has a different scale - at the moment I believe this is due using a different divisor in my implementation of mse loss.
-Overall I am happy to say that my c++ neural network implementation is a success!
+Looking at "Output/cpp: predicted vs actual.txt" we see that the model does a decent job at estimating housing prices.
+Because my network successfully improves with more training, I am happy to say that my c++ neural network implementation is a success!

 # An explanation of my neural network implementation
 a.k.a an explanation of the theory behind gradient descent